-When we looked at the spread of this data across the provinces, only in Tanganyika province was there a "low" of 37 percent of respondents who reported seeing children working in mines.
-In every other province, more than 50 percent of people reported seeing children working in mine sites.
+When we looked at the spread of this data across the provinces, only in Tanganyika province was there a "low" of 37 percent of respondents reporting seeing children working in mines.
+For in every other province, more than 50 percent of people reported seeing children working in mine sites.

-The study did not find a correlation between reporting children working in the mines and the presence or absence of due diligence because 55 percent of respondents reported that they had seen child labour in mines in DDP zones versus 49 percent in mines in non-DDP zones (see Table 26 and Chart 9).
-This difference between DDP and non-DDP zones suggests the presence (or absence) of due diligence does not necessarily affect people's perception of the existence of children working at mining sites.
+The study did not find a correlation between reporting children working in the mines and the presence or absence of due diligence (55 percent of respondents reported that they had seen child labour in mines in DDP zones, versus 49 percent in mines in non-DDP zones).
+(Table 26 and Chart 9) This suggests the presence (or absence) of due diligence does not necessarily affect the people's perception of the existence of children working at mining sites.

 Furthermore, miners were more likely to report the presence of children at mine sites than non-miners.
-The positive correlation between occupation and reports about children at mine sites is logical, as miners spend more time in mines than non-miners and are therefore more likely to report what happens at these sites.
+The positive correlation between occupation and reports about children at mine sites is logical as miners spend more time in mines than non-miners and are therefore more likely to report what happens at these sites.